sahilbishnoi26/Movie-Box-Office-Predictor/README.md

 # Predicting Box Office Performance from Movie Trailer Comments

 - The project aimed to predict the opening week box office revenue of movies using Reddit comments on movie trailer posts prior to their release.
-Analyzed Reddit comments with BERTopic for topic extraction and a BERT-based Transformer from Hugging Face to generate sentiment scores.
+Analyzed Reddit comments with BERTopic for topic extraction and sentiment scores were generated using RoBERTa.

 - Reduced dimensions for topic clustering and refinement, achieving a silhouette score of 0.61, indicating well-formed clusters.